spaceforce-dev/consensioSol/README.md

 This indicator is based on Consensio Trading System by Tyler Jenks.

+*What is Direction(D)?*

+Each Moving Average at any given time is pointing in a certain direction.
+It can either go Up, Down, or it can be in a Consolidation state.

+That's why, each Direction(D) is assigned to a score:

+Up = 2
+Consolidation = 1
+Down = 0

+For example, if LTMA is directed Up, then D=2.

+*What is Influence(I)?*

+Generally, The fluctuation of the "Price" tends to have less influence on the "LTMA" than the fluctuation of the "STMA". this is why each Moving Average has different degree of Influence(I):
+LTMA = 9
+STMA = 3
+Price = 1

+*Moving Average Score*

+To calculate the score of a Moving Average, you Multiply the Moving Average Direction(D) by its Influence(I).
+For example, if LTMA is directed Up then the score of this Moving Average is 18.

+*What is Directionality?*

+Directionality is the sum of all 3 Moving Averages score minus 13.

+For example, if the score of LTMA=18 and STMA=6 and Price=2, then Directionality is equal to 13.

+Also, if the score of LTMA=0 and STMA= 0 and Price=0, then Directionality is equal to -13.

+When Directionality is bigger than 0 the Directionality is Bullish .

+When Directionality is smaller than 0 the Directionality is Bearish .

 What is Relativity?

 According to the Consensio trading system, you start by laying 3 Simple Moving Averages: